André Gayot: Culinary guides

 In 1969, with his friends Henri Gault and Christian Millau, Gayot created the monthly magazine Le Nouveau Guide, which went against the culinary traditions of the time by promoting artistically prepared food, new cooking techniques, and fresh ingredients.
 The three also founded the Gault Millau guide, and coined and promoted the term nouvelle cuisine.

 In the 1980s and 1990s, Gayot published a series of restaurant guidebooks in the U.S., known as the Gault-Millau name or Gayot Guides.
 The guidebooks rated and highlighted restaurants deemed to be among the best in their region, with reviews discussing décor, service, ambiance, and wine lists, with an emphasis on French cuisine.
 After 2000, his guides were published exclusively under the name Gayot, following a disagreement with the new owners of the French Gault-Millau guides.

 In 1983, Gayot founded the monthly magazine Prévention Santé in Paris, in conjunction with Rodale, Inc. in Emmaus, Pennsylvania, United States.
 With his son Alain and daughter Sophie, he launched the website gayot.com, devoted to gastronomy, tourism, and lifestyle.

 Recognition

 On 7 May 1979, Léopold Sédar Senghor, President of the Republic of Senegal, presented Gayot with the distinction of Knight of the Legion of Honour, in his name and that of the President of the French Republic Valéry Giscard d'Estaing, in the presence of Michel Debré, former French prime minister, for his humanitarian and cultural actions for Africa.

 On 27 April 2005, Jean-David Levitte, the Ambassador of France in Washington, D.C., awarded Gayot the rank of Officer of the Legion of Honour "for exceptional services rendered to the freedom of press and promotion of the friendship between nations".

 Gayot was an officer in the National Order of the Lion of Senegal, the national Order of the Niger, and the Order of Comoros.

 Death

-Gayot died in Paris on 5 October 2019.
+Gayot died in Paris on 5 October 2019, two days after his 90th birthday.